Thriving on Home Hemodialysis: Tips from 5 Inspiring Patients

 Watch the brief “Care Partner Perspectives on Home Dialysis with Tablo” video above

-A positive mindset is as critical for patients and their care partners who are new to dialysis as it is to those with experience, for building and maintaining confidence.
-It is also an important buffer against the inevitable difficult days.
-Thoughts from one inspiring Tablo home dialysis care partner and two patients:
+A positive mindset is as critical for patients and their care partners who are new to home hemodialysis as it is to those with experience – it’s the resilience you need for building and maintaining confidence.
+It is also an important buffer against the inevitable difficult days that come with this diagnosis.
+Here are some thoughts from one inspiring Tablo home dialysis care partner and two patients:

 Melvin & Cleo